Damages: What They Are and How They're Calculated

 A severe car accident may leave an injured victim with a disfiguring injury or a long-term physical impairment. and emotional distress.
 If so, these damages should be compensated.
 If you were disabled or permanently disfigured as a result of an accident in Washington, D.C., make sure you consult with a top-rated personal injury lawyer.

 Finally, in some limited cases, injured victims may be eligible to recover punitive damages.
 Although they are awarded to the injured victims, punitive damages are not related to a specific “loss” or “damage”.
 Instead, they are designed to punish the defendant’s misconduct.
-Under Washington, D.C., law, punitive compensation may be available if the defendant acted in a grossly negligent manner.

 Find top lawyers with confidence